Reference

 Context Container

-A portable, shareable unit of organized context (documents, data, and structured information) made accessible to AI agents through auto-generated tools.
+A portable, shareable unit of organized context (documents, data, and structured information) made accessible to AI agents through MCP tools.

 Context Engineering